 Dog treats come in all shapes and sizes in today’s world.
 That is great.
-We are all for giving dogs variety at The Dog Chef.
+I am all for giving dogs variety at The Dog Chef.
 It’s been proven that it’s good for them.
-But sometimes we feel a clearer distinction needs to be made between dog treats and dog cookies.
+But sometimes I feel a clearer distinction needs to be made between dog treats and dog cookies.
 Dog treats or cookies, which are which and what’s the difference?

 They’re smelly for your dog without being pongy for you.
 In other words, your dog will detect that strong smell of liver whereas you will hardly notice the smell at all.
 That makes them ideal if you happen to have a sensitivity towards the smell of liver as do so many people.